-Londoners should use their vote on 3 May to ensure that cycling is put at the heart of the capital’s transport policy British Cycling said today, as it launched a survey giving cyclists the chance to tell Mayoral candidates what their priorities should be.
+Londoners should use their vote on 3 May to ensure that cycling is put at the heart of the capital’s transport policy British Cycling said today, as it launched a giving cyclists the chance to tell Mayoral candidates what their priorities should be.

 Martin Gibbs, British Cycling’s Policy and Legal Affairs Director, said: